Type of work supported

 Who is this platform for?

 This platform is for theatre practitioners who are a part of or are looking to form a collective or working group focused on three main aspects: text-enabled practice, peer-to-peer learning and resource creation.
 Theatre-makers, arts managers, writers and designers are all welcomed.
-There recommended range of members is 3 to 20.
+The recommended range of members is 3 to 20.

 What kind of residents are you looking for?
 How do you decide the suitability of the application?